salilab/imp/doc/introduction.md

 ## Samplers

-A IMP::Sampler produces a set of configurations of the model using some sampling scheme.
+A IMP::kernel::Sampler produces a set of configurations of the model using some sampling scheme.

 ## Storing and analysis